Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Day 21-25: Shadowing

 Shadowing is the most underrated element of sales onboarding.
-There is no substitute for watching experienced reps sell.
+There is no substitute for watching experienced reps sell — LinkedIn's sales research highlights live observation as one of the fastest ways to compress ramp time.
 The new hire should shadow:

-- At least 10 cold calls — Listen to how experienced reps open calls, handle objections, and book meetings
+- At least 10 cold calls — how experienced reps open, handle objections, and book meetings

-- At least 5 discovery calls — Observe how AEs uncover pain, qualify opportunities, and set next steps
+- At least 5 discovery calls — how AEs uncover pain, qualify, and set next steps

-- At least 3 demos — See how the product is presented in the context of a real sales conversation
+- At least 3 demos — how the product is presented in a real sales conversation

-- At least 2 negotiation or closing calls — Understand the full sales cycle from start to finish
+- At least 2 negotiation or closing calls — the full cycle from start to finish

 Shadowing is not passive.
-After each session, the new hire should debrief with their manager or the rep they shadowed.
-What did they observe?
-What worked well?
-What would they have done differently?
-What questions do they have?
+After each session, debrief with the manager or the rep shadowed: what did they observe, what worked, what would they have done differently?

 Day 26-30: Role-play and certification

-The final days of Phase 1 are about putting it all together.
-The rep should complete:
+The final days of Phase 1 are about putting it all together:

-- Cold call role-plays — At least 5 simulated cold calls with their manager or a peer playing the prospect.
-Use real scenarios based on your ICP and personas.
-Record them for review.
+- Cold call role-plays — At least 5 simulated cold calls with their manager or a peer playing the prospect, using real ICP scenarios.
+Record for review.

-- Email review — Have the rep draft a complete outbound sequence for one persona.
-Review it together, providing detailed feedback on subject lines, opening lines, value propositions, and calls to action.
+- Email review — The rep drafts a complete outbound sequence for one persona.
+Review together with detailed feedback on subject lines, opens, value props, and CTAs.

-- Elevator pitch certification — The rep should deliver a 60-second pitch that clearly articulates who you help, what problem you solve, and how you solve it.
-This pitch needs to be certified before they move to Phase 2.
+- Elevator pitch certification — A 60-second pitch covering who you help, what problem you solve, and how.
+Certified before Phase 2.

-- Phase 1 assessment — A formal review with the manager covering product knowledge, ICP understanding, tool proficiency, and readiness to begin guided selling.
-Document the results and create a development plan for any gaps.
+- Phase 1 assessment — Formal review covering product knowledge, ICP understanding, tool proficiency, and readiness.
+Document gaps and build a development plan.

 Phase 1 milestones: